platformdavid/platform-engineering-api/setup/guides/FREE_TIER_SETUP.md

 - ✅ **Scalability** (easy cloud migration)
 - ✅ **Best practices** (monitoring, testing, security)

-**This is exactly what FanDuel's Platform Engineering team wants to see!** 🎯
+**This is exactly what PlatformDavid's Platform Engineering team wants to see!** 🎯

 ---